samjwillis97/shc-ai/IMPLEMENTATION_STATUS.md

     - _Real Configuration Testing:_ Verify commands work with all existing examples in `examples/` directory
     - _Performance:_ Ensure commands respond quickly even with large configurations
     - _Testable Outcome:_ ✅ All new commands work correctly with existing HttpCraft configurations

+  - **[BONUS]** **T17.12:** **[CHAIN COMMANDS]** Add chain listing and description commands.
+    - _Implementation:_ Add `httpcraft list chains` and `httpcraft describe chain <name>` commands
+    - _Status:_ Not in original Phase 17 spec but would be logical completion
+    - _Features:_ List all chains with descriptions, show chain step details and variable flows
+    - _Testable Outcome:_ Complete CLI coverage for all HttpCraft configuration entities

+- **Implementation Benefits:**

+  - **Discoverability:** ✅ Users can explore available APIs, endpoints, and profiles without opening files
+  - **Understanding:** ✅ Clear descriptions help users understand what each component does
+  - **Profile Debugging:** ✅ Visualize how profiles combine to generate final configuration
+  - **Developer Experience:** ✅ Professional CLI tools with comprehensive information commands
+  - **Scripting Support:** ✅ JSON output enables integration with other tools and scripts

 - **Implementation Benefits:**